TIBCOSoftware/snappydata/docs/old_files/rowAndColumnTables.md

    10. EXPIRE: You can use the EXPIRE clause with tables to control SnappyStore memory usage.
 It will expire the rows after configured TTL.

 ##### Restrictions on column tables

 1. Column tables can not specify any primary key, unique key constraints.
 2. Index on column table is not supported.
-2. Option EXPIRE is not applicable for column tables.
-3. Option EVICTION_BY with value LRUCOUNT is not applicable for column tables.
+3. Option EXPIRE is not applicable for column tables.

 #### DML operations on tables